 The PLL is used internally as the pixel clock.
-The maximum allowed generated frequency is 150/170/220 MHz, dependent on the product version.
+The maximum allowed generated frequency is 170/220/250 MHz, dependent on the product version.

 The PLL Output is not available directly.
-It is indirectly available as the SCLK output.
+However, two divided versions are provided as output signals: